 The United States and South Africa enjoy an incredibly strong trade relationship, especially when it comes to cars.
 In fact, many American auto markers own and operate manufacturing plants in South Africa, and the auto-manufacturing industry overall is a primary driver of the South African economy.
-While this might sound good for someone who’s looking to import used cars from the United States into South Africa, there are some things that you’ll need to know.
-Namely, there are a number of restrictions that have been put in place, specifically with respect to used cars, in order to protect South Africa’s auto industry.
+This sounds good for someone who’s looking to import cheap used cars from the United States into South Africa.
+Although there are some things that you’ll need to know.
+Namely, several restrictions have been put in place, explicitly concerning used cars, to protect South Africa’s auto industry.

 If you are going to import a used vehicle from the United States into South Africa, you need to understand these restrictions.
-In addition, you also need to understand the various import duties and taxes for which you’ll be responsible, as well as how the customs clearance process works.
+Also, you need to understand the various import duties and taxes for which you’ll be liable.
+You will also need to know how the customs clearance process works.
 Below, we’re going to review everything you need to know when it comes to importing used U.S. vehicles into South Africa.
 South Africa is one of the largest African markets for car exports.

 Purchasing Used Vehicles at U.S. Online Car Auctions

-In order to get the best possible deal on used and salvage vehicles in the United States, there’s only one place you should go: online car auctions.
+To get the best possible deal on used and salvage vehicles in the United States, there’s only one place you should go: online car auctions.
 Savvy car buyers know that auctions are a much cheaper alternative to buying from car dealers.
 Furthermore, when importing cars for the African car market, you will want to save as much money as possible.
-Through websites that provide this service, you can gain accessed to used car auctions taking place across the country each and every day that had previously only been open to those with dealer’s licenses.
+Through websites that provide this service, you can gain access to used car auctions taking place across the country every day that had previously only been open to those with dealer’s licenses.
 Because of this, you can enjoy a dealer’s level of savings, which sometimes ranges up to 80% or even more.

 Even better, online car auctions are convenient and easy to get started with.
 You merely need to create an account with an online car auction website and make a deposit.
 The deposit will establish your bidding power in the auctions you’re interested in, with the size of the deposit typically representing 10% of what your maximum bid can be.